SGSU-UofT/ResearchDay2025/README.md

 # ResearchDay2025

-The official website for the 2025 edition of the DOSS Research Day at UofT
+The official website for the 2025 edition of the DoSS Research Day at UofT

 This is the link to the website: https://sgsu-uoft.github.io/ResearchDay2025/